sprits-it! — Awesome Speed-Reading

 heroku-app/> git submodule update

-heroku-app/> virtualenv venv
+documentation:heroku-app/> virtualenv venv

 heroku-app/> . venv/bin/activate